Atoll K: Production

 During the production, the two comedy stars were battling serious health issues.
-Laurel's pre-existing diabetes was aggravated and he developed colitis, dysentery and a prostate ulcer while on the French locations for the film.
+Laurel's pre-existing diabetes was aggravated, and he developed colitis, dysentery and a prostate ulcer while on the French locations for the film.
 He eventually required hospitalization, and his widow would later fault the quality of the French medical care, claiming that at one point, she had to substitute for an absent nurse by changing her husband's bandages.
 Laurel's weight dropped to 114 pounds, and for most of the production he was able to work for only 20 to 30 minutes at a time.

 While in France, Hardy saw his already hefty frame expand to 330 pounds and he required medical care for an irregular heartbeat and a severe case of the flu.
 Adding to the medical problems was Italian actor Adriano Rimoldi, who played the stowaway, when he fell from a docked yacht and required a month to recuperate away from the production.

 When they were able to work, Laurel and Hardy saw their relationship with Joannon deteriorate rapidly.
 Ida Laurel would later claim Joannon was an incompetent director who spent three days filming a lake because, as she said, "it was the most photogenic lake he'd ever seen."
-In the middle of the production, US film director John Berry was quietly brought in to work with the team.
-Berry's US career had been derailed by the Hollywood blacklist and he sought to start over in France.
-However, his participation was kept secret out of the fear that the film would not get a US theatrical release if it became known that a blacklisted director was at its helm.
+In the middle of the production, American film director John Berry was quietly brought in to work with the team.
+Berry's American career had been derailed by the Hollywood blacklist and he sought to start over in France.
+However, his participation was kept secret out of the fear that the film would not get a theatrical release in America if it became known that a blacklisted director was at its helm.
 Berry's contribution was not publicly acknowledged until 1967, when film historian William K. Everson cited the uncredited director's input in his book The Films of Laurel and Hardy.
-While Berry never publicly acknowledged his work on Atoll K, the film's leading lady Suzy Delair confirmed his role during an interview with historian Norbert Aping.
+While Berry never publicly acknowledged his work on Atoll K, the film's leading lady Suzy Delair confirmed his participation during an interview with historian Norbert Aping.